-Graeme is the Chief Communications Officer for Standard Life Aberdeen plc.
-He is responsible for the company’s corporate communications, public relations, public affairs and internal communications strategies.
-Prior to joining Standard Life Aberdeen he was Head of UK Marketing for Prudential and had senior communications roles with both Scottish Amicable and Royal Sun Alliance.
+Graeme was the Chief Communications Officer for Standard Life Aberdeen plc.
+He was responsible for the company’s corporate communications, public relations, public affairs and internal communications strategies.
+His roles prior to SLA include Head of UK Marketing for Prudential and had senior communications roles with both Scottish Amicable and Royal Sun Alliance.
 He is a council member of CBI Scotland and a board member of the Scottish Government’s Developing the Young Workforce Group.

 Keith is Chief Executive of Standard Life Aberdeen plc.
 He was appointed Chief Executive of Standard Life plc in August 2015, having been Chief Executive of Standard Life Investments since 2004.
 He joined Standard Life Investments as Chief Investment Officer in 1999.
 Prior to this, Keith spent 20 years with James Capel in a number of roles, including Chief Economist and Managing Director International Equities.
 He is also a Non-Executive Director of the Financial Reporting Council and the Investment Association.